ivan-krukov/doctest-cli/README.md

 this is fish
 ```

 ## Details

-`doctest-cli` uses `python`'s `Subprocess` module to spawn a shell for each command and checks it against the provided output.
+`doctest-cli` uses `python`'s `Subprocess` module to spawn a new shell for each command and checks it against the provided output.
+All the environment variables are inherited from the current session.